sauterm/exploratory-data-analysis/week1/README.md

 * Extract the data into ./Data subdirectory;
 * Run the scripts

-P.S.
-I removed the names of the X axis in plot 4 and fixed the names of the Y axis to make the graphs look more consistent, so my plots slightly differ from the ones in the description
+NOTE: I removed the names of the X axis in plot 4 and fixed the names of the Y axis to make the graphs look more consistent, so my plots slightly differ from the ones in the description